eunicewly/GEOL0069_final/README.md

 ![image](https://github.com/eunicewly/GEOL0069_final/assets/159627060/8981b646-ef0b-4826-8270-a6c84cfe6aaa)
 \
 \
-4. Save the roi onto your computer to be loaded into IRIS for cloud classification:
+4. Save the roi onto your computer, preparing for loading into IRIS for cloud classification:
 ```
 path = "path_to_be_added"
 np.save(path + 'roi3a.npy', roi3a)